yugabyte/ybu/TFE/YBU-31/ybu-31.md

 | VPC Setup | Create a new VPC |
 | Add region | us-west-2 |

-Select "Add region".
-Select "Save".
+Select "Add region", then select "Save".
 ## Create a YugabyteDB Universe in Platform

 In the last step, the cloud provider was configured and connected to the Yugabyte Platform.
 In this step, you will deploy a multi-zone cluster in the selected AWS region.